sfigg/commercialization-public/docset/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions.md

 ## <span id="RecommendedPartitionConfigurations"></span><span id="recommendedpartitionconfigurations"></span><span id="RECOMMENDEDPARTITIONCONFIGURATIONS"></span>Partition layout

 The default partition layout for UEFI-based PCs is: a system partition, an MSR, a Windows partition, and a recovery tools partition.
-If you install Windows using a bootable USB key made by Windows Imaging and Configuration Designer (ICD), it creates the following layout by default.

 ![diagram of default partition layout: system, msr, windows, and recovery](images/dep-win10-partitions-uefi.png)